r09g/ECSE211DPM-EV3/README.md

 ## Log ##
 __2019/01/16__
 - Built physical structure of robot for WallFollowingLab.

+__2019/01/17__
-- Need to add touch sensor to robot.
+- Need to check whether or not to add touch sensor to robot.
+The robot cannot "touch" the wall, but the sample code contains code for touch sensor